TheRenegadeCoder/sample-programs-website/docs/projects/file-io/javascript/index.md

 {% endraw %}

-File Io in Javascript was written by:
+[File Io](https://sampleprograms.io/projects/file-io) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

+- Jeremy Grifski
 - Manan Gill

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2019 16:27:27.
 The solution was first committed on Oct 10 2019 14:10:37.
 As a result, documentation below may be outdated.